Quantumdevlplr/Music-Player/README.md

 # Music-Player
-A music player using html , css aur javascript .
+A music player using html , css aur javascript which uses api to fetch music online and play it by user .
+New features to be added soon .....